About the Warwick Acoustics Bravura Headphone System

 Trickle-down headphone technology

 While the amp has stayed the same, the headphones have received some notable improvements.
-Since designing that original system, Warwick developed their cost-no-object APERIO electrostatic system, which retails for upwards of $25,000.
+Since designing that original system, Warwick developed their cost-no-object APERIO electrostatic system, which retails for more than $30,000.
 When designing the Bravura headphones, they took some of what they learned from creating that super-luxury system to further play to the amp's strengths.

 My listening impressions